GamesOfSummer/movies-website/README.md

 I'm really cross with RTK Query!
 On paper it's supposed to handle API calls and load them directly into state, but it kept fighting me and the documentation isn't that great.
 I had this same issue with my Cat iOS App - it can work for a simple thing, but the instant you pull it out of the sandbox and take it for a spin, it explodes on the side of the road... sigh....

+Loading state in Redux is not used.
+It's a big plus for using RTK Query, as that feature comes built in!

 I wanted to use GraphQL!
 The backend for that API kept listing errors along the lines of "Schema Introspection Failure."
 Next time!

 # Sources